erdnaxeli/clip/docs/user guide/arguments/multiple.md

 Even sadder, multiple calls can return attributes in a different order.
 With our example the parser saw `repeat` and then `name`, but the help saw `name` and then `repeat`.

-That's why **Clip** provide a method to ensure the arguments ordering.
+That's why **Clip** provides a way to ensure the arguments ordering.
 It is done with the annotation `Clip::Argument`, by using a named parameter `idx`:

 ```Crystal hl_lines="9 11"